MatheusSaggiorato/MatheusSaggiorato/README.md

 # 💫 About Me:
-🌱 I’m currently learning TypeScript focused in backend.<br>⚡ Passionate about bodybuilding, healthy lifestyle, personal development and Rock and Roll.
+🌱 I’m currently learning TypeScript focused in backend.<br>⚡ Passionate about activities in nature, entrepreneurship, personal development and Rock and Roll.

 ## 🌐 Socials: